 If you care for your knife it will give you a lifetime of service.

-The single most important thing to remember is not to put it in the dishwasher.
+The single most important thing to remember is NEVER to put it in the dishwasher.
 It will not enjoy being sprayed with salty detergent and being heated to 80ºc!

 In the event of a guest (or someone else trying to be helpful) putting your knife through the dishwasher, we offer a handle replacement and blade re-conditioning service for £50 + p&p.